mgalavai/Figma-Jira-import/README.md

 4. Click the `Run` button.
 5. The plugin will fetch the open issues from JIRA, create a sticky for each issue, and place them on the current Figma page.

+## CORS Proxy Server

+In order to overcome CORS restrictions when communicating with the JIRA API, a CORS proxy server is utilized.
+The server is hosted on Glitch, which is highly recommended for ease of setup and reliability.
+The code for the server is provided in the `CORS-server.js` file.
+Ensure to set up the proxy server and update the `proxyURL` variable in the `fetchOpenIssuesFromJIRA` function accordingly.

 ## Development

 1. Clone the repository.